 Cuto Kids Cafe, in Marina Square at Wentworth Point, opened in November 2020 and joins a growing list of boutique indoor play centres now in Sydney called Kids Cafes.

 While they are each similar in a lot of ways, there are also key differences in terms of the customer service, space and specific play items.
 Of course location will also influence which one you are more likely to visit.

-We’ve played at all the kids cafes in Sydney, except the ones in Hurstville.
-While my kids are 6 and 7yrs, so on the upper end of who they are for, they both really love playing at the kids cafes still.
+We’ve played at nearly all the kids cafes in Sydney.
+While my kids are 6 and 8yrs, so on the upper end of the age range kids cafes are designed for, they both really love playing at the kids cafes still.
 And they’ve decided that Cuto Kids Cafe is their new favourite!

-The ice cream van was a BIG hit as well as the ball pit with target games on the wall, trampoline, construction room and tent.
+The ice cream van is a BIG hit as well as the ball pit with target games on the wall, trampoline, construction room and tent.